cdhunt/newrelic_perfmon_plugin/README.md

 * **plugin.json** - This is the list of servers and counters you want to monitor.
 The `name` field needs to be a network address/hostname accessible from the system this service is running on.
 This `name` will show up as the Instance name in [https://rpm.newrelic.com](https://rpm.newrelic.com).

 #### Counters
+Out-of-the-box, we have collected a set of Perfmon counters and dashboards that pertain to .NET applications.
+If you would like to collect your own counters, you first need to uncomment the appSettings section of the `App.config` to provide a unique plugin [GUID](https://github.com/newrelic-platform/newrelic_dotnet_sdk#implement-abstract-properties-and-overload-constructor).
+Then customize the `counterList`.

-The CIM interface is uses to collect to Perfmon data.
+The CIM interface is used to collect to Perfmon data.
 You can use the following directions to find and build new entries for the `counterList` array in **plugin.json**.

 Get a list of all counter categories: